-- d) Estimated volume spilled3; - e) Cause, if readily identifiable; - f) Tracking of the spill (movement, speed and direction); - g) Size of area contaminated, and depth of contamination, if possible; - h) Conditions at the spill site including: (i) weather, (ii) depth of snow cover (if present), (iii) terrain, (iv) proximity of the spill to bodies of water, (v) wind speed and direction, and (vi) wave height (if a marine spill); - i) Containment of the spill (none, natural, booms, dykes); - j) Actions taken or proposed; - k) Hazards to the safety of personnel or property; and - l) Hazards to the environment.
+- f) Tracking of the spill (movement, speed and direction); - g) Size of area contaminated, and depth of contamination, if possible; - h) Conditions at the spill site including: (i) weather, (ii) depth of snow cover (if present), (iii) terrain, (iv) proximity of the spill to bodies of water, (v) wind speed and direction, and (vi) wave height (if a marine spill); - i) Containment of the spill (none, natural, booms, dykes); - j) Actions taken or proposed; - k) Hazards to the safety of personnel or property; and - l) Hazards to the environment.

-Give a sketch map of the spill area, detailing the location and extent of the spill, to the FOX-M LSS Manager.
+Fax a sketch map of the spill area, detailing the location and extent of the spill, to the LSS Manager.
+Where a fax machine is not available (i.e., at an SRR) deliver the map to the LSS Manager immediately upon returning to the LSS.

-If the NWSCC operators suspect a spill as a result of SCADA (remote monitoring) inputs, they will advise the FOX-M LSS Manager, the Environmental Services Supervisor, and NWSO via telephone.
+If the NWSCC operators suspect a spill as a result of SCADA inputs, they will advise the appropriate LSS Manager, the Environmental Services Supervisor, and NWSO via telephone.